 It takes a little less than two hours to drive to the Antelope Creek Ranch from Redding, or about an hour from Dunsmuir or Mount Shasta.
 If you'd like to fly private aircraft to Klamath Falls or Weed, arrangements can be made to pick you up and return you to either of those airports.
 Once you arrive, there is little need for anglers to have a vehicle on the ranch.

 The fishing at Antelope Creek Ranch has been tailored with the self-reliant angler in mind.
 It is particularly suited for the fisherman that prefer the sense of accomplishment associated with a well-earned bend in the rod rather than the hand-held, guided experience.
-While Antelope Creek Lodge guests enjoy fine accommodations and meals, there are few of the other frills, amenities, and indulgences associated with more expensive lodge destinations.
+Antelope Creek Ranch guests enjoy fine accommodations whether at the lodge or the guest suites.

 The lodge is located roughly in the middle of the property, with lakes and stream both above and downstream from the accommodations.
 The creek and the lakes are yours whenever anglers wish, and all of the fishing is within walking distance of the lodge.
 Some anglers do choose to drive to the access point near the lower lake and take the short trail to the footbridge and across to the fishing, while many others simply prefer the exercise or to fish the stream down or up to one of the lakes.

 Non-fishing companions have the run of the entire ranch and as much of the surrounding countryside as they'd like to cover for hiking and relaxing.
 There are three superb golf courses (Mount Shasta Resort, Shastina, and Running Y) less than an hour away in opposite directions, and it is less than an hour to two of the finest bird watching areas in the Pacific flyway (Meiss Lake Tule Lake National Wildlife Refuges).
 Herds of antelope dot the nearby National Grasslands, and the wonders of both the Lava Beds National Monument and the surrounding Klamath National Forest are too numerous to list.
-Other non-angling guests may simply choose to relax in the lodge, on the deck, or yield to the temptation of the always inviting streamside hammock.
+Other non-angling guests may simply choose to relax at the lodge or the guest suites, or yield to the temptation of the always inviting streamside hammock.

 Guests are asked to vacate their rooms after lunch (to allow them to be properly cleaned for any arrivals) and to depart no later than 3:00 on the afternoon of their last day at the lodge.

 The elevation of this ranch is too high for poison oak and poisonous snakes.
-The lodge is a non-smoking facility and guests are welcome to enjoy cigars or cigarettes on the deck or anywhere outside the lodge on the ranch.
+The lodge and guest suites are non-smoking facilities and guests are welcome to enjoy cigars or cigarettes on the patio.
 This is a fire-prone region, so please be extra careful with any ashes from cigarettes on the ranch proper.

-Please contact our excellent staff if you would like more information on Antelope Creek Lodge.
+Please contact our excellent staff if you would like more information on Antelope Creek Ranch.
 All of our staff have been to this wonderful destination and will be happy to answer your questions.

 Click on the image below to get directions to The Fly Shop.